IamOmarDarwesh/portfolio/README.md

 I am a results-driven professional with a strong focus on acquiring practical, in-demand skills.

-I actively pursue continuous learning to sharpen my skills, expand my knowledge, and stay updated.
-—— consistently investing in industry-recognized certifications to build strong job-ready skills that enable me to contribute effectively and grow within data-driven teams.
+I actively pursue continuous learning to sharpen my skills, expand my knowledge, and stay updated, —— consistently investing in industry-recognized certifications to build strong, job-ready skills that enable me to contribute effectively and grow within data-driven teams.

 <br>